Written by Paul J Bucknell on October, 29, 2018

 And this is the judgment, that the light is come into the world, and men loved the darkness rather than the light; for their deeds were evil.
 For everyone who does evil hates the light, and does not come to the light, lest his deeds should be exposed.
 But he who practices the truth comes to the light, that his deeds may be manifested as having been wrought in God (John 3:19-21).

 Our hearts reveal what we love.
 If our deeds are evil, then we will favor the darkness.
 We love the darkness because our deeds are evil.
 Being ensnared, people cannot on their own escape.
 By correcting our child, we associate pain and displeasure with the wrong choices he makes.
-We are making it so that he is not blind to the consequences of the wrong decisions that he makes.
+We are making it so that he is not blind to the consequences of his wrong decisions.
 As a young child playing near the street, so the child making foolish decisions sometimes cannot see the terrible consequences of his/her choices.

 Physical discipline doesn’t create a love for good thing as this only comes when God changes one’s heart through His saving grace and mercy.
 Discipline merely reminds the child that doing wrong is not good so that his heart might not be convinced his way is the best.
 This training enables the child to see good in God’s design, and so, this adverse instruction must be combined with an emphasis on relaying the glory of God’s way—the way He designed us.

 The way we relate with others affects our relationship with God.
-I showed my son what happens when we leave that sin hidden away deep in our heart’s pocket.
+I showed my son what happens when we leave that sin hidden away deep in our heart’s pockets.

 When people commit evil, a pattern of hiding from God begins to develop, along with others we might have offended.
 The darkness is stored deep in our heart’s pocket.
 We can call it the ‘hate the light’ syndrome.
 Until the darkness goes away, a person will shy away from God.
 If the person has to relate to God or the one he has offended, then the person burdened with ‘pockets filled with evil’ will need to devise ways to both excuse what he has done as well as pretend that all is well.
 Any relationships formed will be superficial and built on deceit.